I-Regen: Changing the Midwest Landscape

 Said Khanna: “Regenerative agriculture is a promising approach to transforming the agricultural system to make it economically and environmentally sustainable. iSEE is excited to facilitate collaborations between our interdisciplinary research experts and our external partners to advance and apply the science required to realize this promise.”

-Principal Investigators and co-PIs (University of Illinois Urbana-Champaign unless otherwise noted)
+Principal Investigator, co-PIs, and Researchers (University of Illinois Urbana-Champaign unless otherwise noted)

 - PI and Director: Emily Heaton, Professor of Regenerative Agriculture, Department of Crop Sciences

 Watch a YouTube video on Emily (“Regenerative Agriculture: A Family Tradition”) >>>